antoniibelyshev/sparse-neurons/README.md

   python3 train.py meta.model=VGG meta.dataset=CIFAR meta.prefix=Bayesian
   ```

 All hyperparameters are set in the config files located in the `./config/` directory.
+In order to run the code, you need python==3.10 and packages specified in the requirements.txt.

 ### Results